Easter Proposal

 I loved reading all the students thoughts.
 It grounded me to the simple joy of what if feels like to create something, every single day.

 In the sketch above, Stella was working on labels for the wall display.
 She gave me a quick tour of the undergrad painting studio area.
 There were some very talented painters working in that area.
 A critique was about to start so we had to get in and out fairly quickly.
-Then Stella got to work adding labels to her student wall just as I had to hit the road, so I would be available for my online students back at the Yalaha studio,
+Then she got to work adding labels to her student wall just as I had to hit the road, so I would be available for my online students back at the Lake County studio,

 The Puerto Rican Jíbaro